my-th-os/KML/KML/README.txt

 Any feedback, more testing, bug reports and suggestions are very welcome.

 New Features
+• send vessel to low kerbin orbit
+• send kerbal home to astronaut complex
 • show kerbal state and assigned vessel
 • select assigned vessel / part from kerbal
-• send kerbal home to astronaut complex
 • support renaming kerbals when assigned
 • search for nodes and attributes
 • insert nodes and attributes